MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

 ``versions.py`` contains a sequence of upgrade macros.
-Each macro contains a ``BEFORE_TAG`` and an ``AFTER_TAG`` which should create a single chain, starting at the last release and finishing with the ticket you are committing.
+Each macro contains a ``BEFORE_TAG`` and an ``AFTER_TAG`` which should create a single chain, starting at the last release and finishing with the PR you are committing.
 The tags have the format version_ticket, i.e. ``vnXX.Y_tZZZZ``.
+The ticket value can be either the Issue number of the PR number.

-When resolving conflicts in this file make sure that the new macro being added by your ticket is added to the end of the file.
+When resolving conflicts in this file make sure that the new macro being added by your PR is added to the end of the file.
 Modify the ``BEFORE_TAG`` to match the ``AFTER_TAG`` of the previous macro in the chain.

 If this is the first macro since the release then the ``BEFORE_TAG`` will be the